I am the Environmental Guy…

 I love to share knowledge…

-Three years ago, I retired from classroom teaching and have since immersed myself in civic life.
-I lead classes at Long Pasture Audubon Sanctuary, and am a naturalist with Barnstable Harbor Ecotours.
+Seven years ago, I retired from classroom teaching and have since immersed myself in civic life.
+I have led classes at Long Pasture Audubon Sanctuary, and was a naturalist with Barnstable Harbor Ecotours.
 Often I am found at the Sturgis Library, moving boxes of books, shoveling snow and many other odd jobs.

-In 2016, I joined the Barnstable Energy Committee, which has since been reorganized into the Infrastructure and Energy Committee.
-This experience, coupled with attendance at the 2017 Barnstable Citizens Leadership Academy, has provided me with important insight into town government and policy development.
+In 2016, I joined the Barnstable Energy Committee, which was then reorganized into the Infrastructure and Energy Committee.
+(I am currently the town councilor liaison to this committee.)
+This experience, coupled with attendance at the 2017 Barnstable Citizens Leadership Academy, provided me with important insight into town government and policy development.

-I continually attend a variety of town committee meetings and informational workshops including: Barnstable Town Council, Shellfish Committee, Water Resource Advisory Committee, and Municipal Vulnerability Preparedness Workshops.
+Before becoming a Town Councilor, I regularly attended a variety of town committee meetings and informational workshops including: Barnstable Town Council, Shellfish Committee, Water Resource Advisory Committee, and Municipal Vulnerability Preparedness Workshops.

 And yes, I am the Environmental Guy…

 Clean water, healthy estuaries, and sustainable economic development all rely on a healthy environment.
-There is no more important issue facing our village, our town, or our region.
+I believe this is one of the most important issues facing our village, our town, or our region.